ffund/compe-design-project/lab1/getting-started-sbc.md

 to see the current network configuration.

+## Establish a VNC session over your personal hotspot network

+As with SSH, you will need to substitute the IP address that you found ("Y.Y.Y.Y") in the address space of the VNC viewer application when you connect to your Pi using your personal hotspot device.
+Open the VNC viewer and practice this now.

 **Note**: After you have finished this section, you can re-connect using the `ece4313` network in the lab for the rest of this assignment.
 The `ece4313` network may offer a better network connection than your personal hotspot.

 ---

-**Lab report**: Prepare an instruction/checklist document for yourself to use in the future when you need to establish an SSH connection to your Pi over your personal network.
-Your list should include instructions specifically for *your* work environment, describing how to:
+**Lab report**: Imagine that six weeks from now, you need to use your Pi at home to finish a lab assignment.
+You don't want to spend an hour or two figuring out how to connect to your Pi at home *before* you can even continue your work!
+Write a step-by-step tutorial for "future you", with instructions specifically for *your* personal hotspot device, with images at each step that show what it looks like when you have carried out the step correctly.
+Your tutorial should include instructions to:

 1. Start a personal (2.4GHz) WiFi network from your phone or laptop, and to connect your laptop to this network (if it's a phone hotspot).
-Show a photo that demonstrates how you can tell you have done this step successfully.
+Show a screenshot that demonstrates how you can tell you have done this step successfully.
 2. Power on the Pi and have it load the operating system from SD card.
 Show a photo that demonstrates how you can tell you have done this step successfully.
 (You can copy your own answer from a previous section.)
-3. Identify the address of your Pi your *personal* network, and verify that it responds to a `ping` command at that address, OR confirm that your Pi responds to `ping` by name.
-Show a photo to demonstrate.
+3. Identify the address of your Pi your *personal* network, and verify that it responds to a `ping` command at that address.
+Show a screenshot to demonstrate the steps of identifying the Pi's address, and a photo showing what it look when your `ping` to that address is successful.
+(Note that each time you connect your Pi to your personal hotspot network, it can have a different address - so you need to show the *steps* to finding that address.)
 4. Open a terminal and use SSH to connect to a terminal session on your Pi over your *personal* network.
-Show a photo that demonstrates how you can tell you have done this step successfully.
+Show a screenshot that demonstrates how you can tell you have done this step successfully.
 5. Open a VNC viewer and use VNC to connect to a GUI session on your Pi over your *personal* network.
-Show a photo that demonstrates how you can tell you have done this step successfully.
+Show a screenshot that demonstrates how you can tell you have done this step successfully.

+(Your instructions should not include one-time configuration tasks - for example, you don't need to include the parts about editing the `wpa_supplicant.conf` file, or enabling VNC with `raspi-config`, since you have already done those steps and won't need to do them again.)

 **Lab report**: Upload the contents of your final `wpa_supplicant.conf` file, with your personal network configuration.
 (In the event that you have to create a new SD card in the future, you will copy this configuration file onto your new SD card so that it can connect to your own *personal* network.)